 In the final episode, Julian Assange talks to Malaysia’s opposition leader, who faced prison terms twice in what he calls politically-motivated cases.
 But he never gave up fighting for democracy in a country he brands less democratic than even Myanmar.

+Watch the full new episode of The Julian Assange Show exclusively on RT.
+When Anwar Ibrahim, the former deputy prime minister of Malaysia and currently leader of the opposition party, says democracy, he means “an independent judiciary, free media and an economic policy that can promote growth and the market economy.”However, at the same time, he told Assange that the people of Malaysia should understand what abuses all these elements of freedom may bring to their country.
 “Arab Spring – one area clambering for freedom.
 Then we have Occupy Wall Street… and the limitations, the unbridled greed and the gap between the very rich and very poor, the complicity between the big business groups and politics – these we need to avoid,” Ibrahim says.

 From prison to parliament